Judge Chamberlain Haller:

 as in fiction.

-Two of the most common places for dress codes are schools and businesses
+Two of the most common places for dress codes are schools and workplaces, particularly offices

 .
-And the latter often has "Casual Fridays", where the code is loosened.
+And the latter often have "Casual Fridays", where the code is loosened.
 (There are still limits, of course, although on many shows the characters will take their sartorial freedom to hilarious extremes

 And this can also be in other formal situations like black tie dinners or Standard Royal Courts